eddy862/COMP2042_CW/README.md

 3. **Main menu background video**: The background video in the main menu sometimes was not displayed after user returns from the levels.
     - **Debugging Attempts**:
         - Checked the code to ensure that the background video is set correctly when initializing the main menu scene.
-        - set add a listener to the MediaPlayer to print the status of the media player and found that the media player was not playing the video after returning from the levels.
+        - Set add a listener to the MediaPlayer to print the status of the media player and found that the media player was not playing the video after returning from the levels.
-        - set the media player as a class variable and initialized it in the `start()` to ensure that the media player is not null when returning from the levels.
+        - Set the media player as a class variable and initialized it in the `start()` to ensure that the media player is not null when returning from the levels.
 However, the issue persisted.

 4. **Warning Sign**: Displaying multiple warning signs for approaching enemy planes caused frame rate drops significantly.
     - **Debugging Attempts**: